MobiliyaTechnologies/WebApp/README.md

 ## Getting Started

    These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See    deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-1.Bower component need to be install which are specified in bower.json

-ex - bower install
+* Install dependency components (like Bower).

-2. ARM template should add following configuration in app.settings
+* ARM template should add following configuration in app.settings

-   -restServer

-   -b2cApplicationId

-   -tenantName

-   -signInPolicyName

-   -signInSignUpPolicyName

-   -editProfilePolicyName

-   -redirect_uri
+   * restServer

+   * b2cApplicationId

+   * tenantName

+   * signInPolicyName

+   * signInSignUpPolicyName

+   * editProfilePolicyName

+   * redirect_uri